LucaFilipozzi/DnssecDetector.spoon/README.md

 end
 ```

-Finally, to enable myself to trigger a _reprobe_, I add a hotkey bindng to
+Triggering a _reprobe_ is possible via a hotkey binding added to
-hammerspoon's top-level `init.lua` after loading the spoon:
+`~/.hammerspoon/init.lua`:

 ```lua
 hs.loadSpoon("DnssecDetector")